fxnn/deadbox/README.md

 effort.
 * The service is only available when the devices in the private network are on and connected.
-  However, this could be circumvented by letting the drop not only store the encrypted requests, but also the encrypted responses for some limited time.
+  However, this could be circumvented by letting the Drop not only store the encrypted requests, but also the encrypted responses for some limited time.
   Of course, this is not feasible in all use cases and, in any case, leads to possibly high latency.